Dobby233Liu/Sonic-1-2-2013-Decompilation/README.md

 # Sonic 1/2 2013 Decompilation
-A Full Decompilation of Sonic 1 & 2 (2013)

-# **SUPPORT THE OFFICIAL RELEASE OF SONIC 1 & SONIC 2**
+This is a decompilation of RSDKv4, the engine used by the 2013 remakes of Sonic 1 & 2.

+**Please support the original release of S1/S2 '13!**

+# Obtaining the assets
-+ Without assets from the official releases this decompilation will not run.
+Without assets from the remakes, this *game* won't run.
-+ Video tutorial on how to find your legally obtained data.rsdk file: https://www.youtube.com/watch?v=gzIfRW91IxE
+There is a [video tutorial](https://www.youtube.com/watch?v=gzIfRW91IxE) on how to obtain a legal `Data.rsdk` file.

-+ You can get the official release of sonic 1 & sonic 2 from:
+You can get the remakes from:
   * [Sonic 1 (iOS, Via the App Store)](https://apps.apple.com/au/app/sonic-the-hedgehog-classic/id316050001)
   * [Sonic 2 (iOS, Via the App Store)](https://apps.apple.com/au/app/sonic-the-hedgehog-2-classic/id347415188)
   * [Sonic 1 (Android, Via Google Play)](https://play.google.com/store/apps/details?id=com.sega.sonic1px&hl=en_AU&gl=US)